- Awhile is an adverb, meaning “for a period of time.”

 In the previous sentence, a while describes a span of time that a person should wait.

-The word “awhile” is an adverb not a prepositional phrase, but is typically part of one.
+The word awhile is an adverb and not a prepositional phrase but is typically part of one.
 Usually, you use the single-word variation with the word “for.”
 The following sentence is an example of how professional writers use it.

 In the previous sentence, “for awhile” describes an unspecified period of time.

-- Although it was difficult in the beginning, after a while, I began to feel better about my decision.
+• Although it was difficult in the beginning, after a while, I felt better about my decision.